 Historically, directors’ remuneration has consisted mainly of fixed cash compensation, and performance-based remuneration has accounted for a relatively small portion of total remuneration.
-Equity-based incentives such as stock options remain unpopular.
+Equity-based incentives such as stock options are not widely utilized.
 The CGC encourages listed companies to include incentives in remuneration packages such that they reflect mid to long-term business results and potential risk, in order to promote healthy entrepreneurship.

-Under Japanese law, directors and executive officers must perform their duties (i) with the care of a prudent manager, (ii) in compliance with all laws and regulations and resolutions of shareholders’ meetings and (iii) in a loyal manner.
-It is said that the duties of (i) and (iii) are not clearly distinguishable in Japan, and that these duties include so-called fiduciary duties owed by directors and executive officers to the company or all of shareholders.
+Under Japanese law, directors and executive officers must perform their duties (i) with the care of a prudent manager, (ii) in compliance with all laws and regulations and resolutions of shareholders’ meetings, and (iii) loyally.
+It is said that the duties of (i) and (iii) are not clearly distinguishable in Japan, and that these duties include so-called fiduciary duties owed by directors and executive officers to the company or all the shareholders.
 There is no legally binding concept of fiduciary duty owed by majority shareholders to minority shareholders in Japan.

 Directors who neglect their duties are liable to the company for the resulting damages.
 Where directors are grossly negligent or knowingly fail in performing their duties, such directors are liable to third parties and their shareholders directly for the resulting damages.